moorepants/dissertation/eom.rst

    \dot{q}_j=u_j

 where :math:`i=4,6,7` and :math:`j=4,5,6,7`.
-Keep in mind that the pitch angle, :math:`q_5`, is in fact a dependent coordinate that I selected when dealing with the holonomic contraint, :eq:`holonomic`.
+Keep in mind that the pitch angle, :math:`q_5`, is in fact a dependent coordinate, :math:`f(q_4,q_7)`, that I selected when dealing with the holonomic contraint, :eq:`holonomic`.
 Special attention during simulation and linearization will have to be made to accomodate the coordinate and will be described in the following sections.

 Model discussion
 ----------------

-[Meijaard2007]_ does excellent job describing the nature of the model.
-Notable concepts are the fact that :math:`q1`, :math:`q2`, :math:`q3`, :math:`q6`, and :math:`q8` are all ignorable coordinates, that is they do not show up in the essential dynamical equations of motion.
-The model is also energy conserving.
+[Meijaard2007]_ does excellent job describing the essential nature of both Whipple model, with most of the focus on the version linearized about the nominal configuration, but also a bit about the non-linear model.
+Notable concepts include the fact that many of the coordinates are all ignorable, that is they do not show up in the essential dynamical equations of motion.
+These are the location of the ground contact point, :math:`q_1` and :math:`q_2`, the yaw angle, :math:`q_3`, and the wheel angles, :math:`q_6` and :math:`q_8`.The model is also energy conserving, but not Hamiltonian.
+Furthermore, the open loop model (i.e. inputs equal zero) exhibits stability during certain regimes of configuration.
+The system has left half plane zeros, which give it a non-minimal phase behavior.
+Numerous studies have revealed these facts:
+[Astrom2005]_, [BasuMandal2007]_, [Sharp2008]_, [Peterson2009]_, etc.

+.. todo:: Should I add more interesting facts about the model?

 Simulation
 ----------